-by Greg King on May 22, 2007 in Industry Interviews
+by Greg King on May 22, 2007 in Editorials & Interviews

 Over the past few years, one of the most interesting pieces of hardware that we have looked at has been the Falcon from Novint.
 Originally seen at the 2006 GDC in San Jose, the Falcon instantly grabbed our attention with not only its unique design, but more importantly, the features that made it unquestionably original.

 What the Falcon does is essentially allow the user to “feel” objects in a game through a hand piece, called a grip, that sits in front of the body of the device.
 Connected to three servo controlled arms, the grip is equipped with 4 buttons and can remarkably be moved not only side to side and front to back but also up and down as well.

 With this full range of motion and the software controlled servo motors, programmers can now give any object in a program a haptic or touch value.
 This value can give water an accurate resistance when an object is moving through it just as it can give a sheet of ice its slippery feel when moving across it.
 Itâ€™s these examples that we saw firsthand in our test drive of the Falcon at the GDC in 2006 as well as CES this past January.